mvkvc/site/posts/25_07_19-what_will_the_machines_write.md

 ---
 title: What will the machines write
+description: Exploring language characteristics for building software with generative models and why I'm trying Kotlin.
 ---

 I've decided to start writing about my projects.
 This is the first post, so it's about the website it's posted on.
 It's a simple markdown-based site I built yesterday with Kotlin and Ktor.
 This is the first time I've built something with Kotlin compared to my usual go-to language which is Elixir.
 I also have been learning Rust and use Python/TypeScript when necessary.